Nevin Shapiro

-Nevin Karey Shapiro (born April 13, 1969) is a convicted felon who currently is imprisoned for orchestrating a $930 million Ponzi scheme.
-According to interviews, he engaged in rampant violations of NCAA rules over eight years as a booster for University of Miami athletes.
+Nevin Karey Shapiro (born April 13, 1969) is an American fraudster who received a 20-year prison sentence for orchestrating a $930 million Ponzi scheme.
+The remainder of Shapiro’s sentence was commuted by President Biden in December 2024.
+According to interviews, he allegedly engaged in rampant violations of NCAA rules over eight years as a booster for University of Miami athletes.
 Shapiro allegedly provided football players cash, goods, prostitutes, and assorted favors.

-Early life
+Early life and education

-Shapiro was born in Brooklyn to a Jewish family and moved with his family to Miami Beach, Florida at an early age.
+Shapiro was born in Brooklyn on April 13, 1969, to a Jewish family and moved with his family to Miami Beach, Florida at an early age.
 He graduated in 1986 from Miami Beach Senior High School.
 Shapiro, who is 5 feet, 5 inches tall, was a member of the school's basketball and wrestling teams.